nina-DL/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a **Postdoctoral Researcher** at the [MRC - Biostatistics Unit of University of Cambridge](https://www.mrc-bsu.cam.ac.uk/) (UK), working with [Sofia Villar](https://www.mrc-bsu.cam.ac.uk/people/in-alphabetical-order/t-to-z/sofia-villar/) in the [Design and Analysis of Randomised Trials (DART) Group](https://www.mrc-bsu.cam.ac.uk/research-and-development/dart-design-and-analysis-of-randomised-trials/).
+I am a **Postdoctoral Researcher** in Biostatistics at the [MRC - Biostatistics Unit of University of Cambridge](https://www.mrc-bsu.cam.ac.uk/) (UK).
+Here, I am part of the [Design and Analysis of Randomised Trials (DART) Group](https://www.mrc-bsu.cam.ac.uk/research-and-development/dart-design-and-analysis-of-randomised-trials/) and I work with [Sofia Villar](https://www.mrc-bsu.cam.ac.uk/people/in-alphabetical-order/t-to-z/sofia-villar/) on developing and improving the statistical methodology for adaptive designs.
-My current research interests lie at the intersection between **biostatistics**, **statistical reinforcement learning & multi-armed bandits**, and **modern adaptive experimentation**.
-More specifically, my focus is on using multi-armed bandit strategies for better designing novel trials such as adaptive clinical trials and micro-randomized trials.
-Additional interests are given to the emergent area of **mobile-Health** and how to optimally design mobile apps for guiding users’ behavior and improving their health outcomes.
-The design of such applications involves both the design of the trial itself and the design of the (bandit) algorithm.
-As such kind of experiments may have a dual goal of improving outcomes for users enrolled into the experiment and learning about the effectiveness of interventions, **estimation and inference in adaptively collected data play a central role in my research arena**.
+More specifically, my focus is on the use of **multi-armed bandit strategies** for designing "more ethical" trials (i.e., with participants benefits) such as adaptive clinical trials and micro-randomized trials, a key feature of the emergent **mobile-Health** area.
+As such kind of experiments may have a dual (and competing) goal of improving outcomes for trial participants and learning about the effectiveness of interventions, **estimation and inference in adaptively collected data** play a central role in my research arena.

-I did my **PhD in Methodological Statistics** at [Sapienza University of Rome](https://www.uniroma1.it/en/) (Italy).
-During my PhD, I spent my time between my home university, and two external universities, which I joined as a **Visiting Research Scholar**.
-First, the [National University of Singapore](http://www.nus.edu.sg/), specifically at the [Duke-NUS Medical School](https://www.duke-nus.edu.sg/), where I worked under the supervision of [Bibhas Chakraborty](https://blog.nus.edu.sg/bibhas/) on Reinforcement Learning (RL) and MABs algorithms applied in Modern Biostatistics.
-Second, the Computer Science Department of [University of Toronto](https://www.utoronto.ca/) (Canada), under the supervision of [Joseph Jay Williams](http://www.josephjaywilliams.com/), where I am also part of the **Intelligent Adaptive Interventions Lab**, and a collaborator of Multi-armed bandits (MABs) based adaptive experiments, such as the [Berkeley DIAMANTE study](https://dheal.berkeley.edu/current-projects/diamante) and the [GoodLife Fitness](www.goodlifefitness.com) project.

-In a previous life, I worked as a **biostatistician** at the [GIMEMA Foundation](https://www.gimema.it/) (Rome), and I have been actively involved in cancer and health-related research projects, included the [European Organisation for Research and Treatment of Cancer](www.eortc.org) projects and the [PROMOTION Registry](http://promotion.gimema.it/).

-Outside of work, I am a superfun of yoga, kick-boking, rock music, russian classic literature, and travelling... oh travelling (March 29th, 2020)...
+I also actively collaborate with [Bibhas Chakraborty](https://blog.nus.edu.sg/bibhas/) and [Joseph Jay Williams](http://www.josephjaywilliams.com/) on other theoretical reinforcement learning works or more applied projects, respectively.
+Research questions include how to optimally design mobile apps for guiding users’ behavior and improving their health outcomes, or how to conduct educational experiments for improving students' performance.